 Mentoring and advising are an essential part of the program.
 Students meet with faculty and the academic program director to ensure that educational goals and career learning and development goals are met.
 To learn more about the program, prospective students should contact the program directors:

-Graduate Programs in Applied Entomology focuses on many aspects of insect science and bridges the discovery of fundamental knowledge with solutions to important problems.
-The program includes one Master of Professional Studies and four Graduate Certificates and welcomes full-time or part-time study.
-Students who successfully complete requirements for a Graduate Certificate may apply these credits towards the Master of Professional Studies if the student applies and is admitted.
+Graduate Programs in Applied Entomology include one Master of Professional Studies (MPS) and four Graduate Certificates (GC).
+The program welcomes full-time or part-time study.
+Students who successfully complete requirements for a Graduate Certificate may apply these credits towards the Master of Professional Studies if the student applies and is admitted

 - The MPS-Applied Entomology has a 30-credit, 10-course curriculum that focuses on the importance of insects and their role in various ecosystems.
 The program integrates aspects of biochemistry, molecular biology and evolution theory with ecology using insects as a model.
 Students learn about the physiological and ecological interactions between insects and pathogens and the various approaches for insect control.
 Students develop skills and knowledge required for critical thinking for best practices to improve management strategies for agriculture and the control of insect vectors of human and plant disease, while promoting pollinator health.

 - The GC-Beekeeping has a 12-credit, 4-course curriculum that focuses on the anatomy, physiology, and ecology of the honeybee.
 Students are taught how to construct and maintain a hive and best practices for maintaining a healthy colony.